---

 #### Dynamic Control Flow: The Problem

-Dynamic jumps make dynamic control flow possible, make quadraticaly complex _CFGs_ possible, and can make static analysis of control difficult to impossible.
+Dynamic jumps make dynamic control flow possible, make quadratically complex _CFGs_ possible, and can make static analysis of control difficult to impossible.
 Dynamic jumps are not a problem for machines which run on physical hardware -- their instructions are designed for speed.
 But they are uncommon in virtual machines whose code is the source for downstream tools.
 This is because, as we will illustrate below, building and traversing a dynamic control flow graph can take quadratic space and time.
 For this reason Java and Wasm do not support dynamic jumps and CLI carefully restricts them.

 #### EVM: Dynamic Control Flow